lukemelnik/forember/README.md

 17. Better way to use svg's: add them as components, but make the width and height props so that it's easier to adjust the size in each location.

 18. I can see where a specific tool for desigining with LLMS would be really helpful.
 Switching to the GPT-4o model caused some issues because it was being more thorough, meaning I had to increase the max_tokens so the response wouldn't be cut off.
 The returned fragments were way better, but the response time was significantly longer which wasn't great for UX.
 It'd be cool to be able to measure response times & quality, subbing out different models and optimizing.

+19. If you want to use revalidatePath in a client component, you can just set it up as a server action.